dltj/dltj-blog/_posts/2023-02-02-issue-98-time-standards.md

 ---
-title: "Issue 98: Time Standards — leap seconds forwards and backwards, moon time, internet time (then and now), and aliens"
+title: "Issue 98: Time Standards - leap seconds forwards and backwards, moon time, internet time (then and now), and aliens"
 categories:
 - Thursday Threads
 mastodon:
-- "What then is time?
-If no one asks me, I know: if I wish to explain it to one that asketh, I know not" This week's DLTJ Thursday Threads looks at time standards.
-1/7
+- "Saint Augustine wrote: 'What then is time?
+If no one asks me, I know: if I wish to explain it to one that asketh, I know not' This week's DLTJ Thursday Threads looks at time standards. https://dltj.org/article/issue-98-time-standards/ 1/7"
 - There is a faction of Earthlings that want to eliminate the leap second as a distinct unit of time.
 Instead, they propose "smearing" that second across an entire day so software developers can avoid having to think about a quirky minute that has 61 seconds. https://dltj.org/article/issue-98-time-standards/#leap-second 2/7
-- If you thought _adding_ a second was bad, what are we going to do when we have to _remove_ a second from our clocks to keep solar time in sync with caesium time. https://dltj.org/article/issue-98-time-standards/#backwards-second 3/7
+- If you thought adding a second was bad, what are we going to do when we have to remove a second from our clocks to keep solar time in sync with caesium time. https://dltj.org/article/issue-98-time-standards/#backwards-second 3/7
 - And what if we leave Earth for the Moon.
 How are we going to keep track of time there? https://dltj.org/article/issue-98-time-standards/#moon-time 4/7
 - Synchronizing time is "black magic" according to one of the pioneers of the internet.
 Why is it like that? https://dltj.org/article/issue-98-time-standards/#ntp-black-magic 5/7
 - Synchronizing clocks to millisecond accuracy isn't good enough for some applications.
 Read about the move to nanosecond accuracy. https://dltj.org/article/issue-98-time-standards/#ptp 6/7